d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-sequence.md

 len(corpus), len(vocab)
 ```

-## Natural Language Statistics
+## Exploratory Language Statistics
 :label:`subsec_natural-lang-stat`

-Using the real corpus and the `Vocab` class
+Using the real corpus and the `Vocab` class defined over words,
-defined above,
-let's also investigate
-word token statistics.
+we can inspect basic statistics concerning word use in our corpus.
-We construct a vocabulary based on *The Time Machine* corpus and print the top 10 most frequent words.
+Below, we construct a vocabulary from words used in *The Time Machine*
+and print the 10 most frequently occurring words.

 ```{.python .input  n=11}
 %%tab all